- The 7.8 km2 road accessible property is located in the Goldfield Mining District (historic production of 4.2 million ounces at 18.55 g/t gold)

 Historic East Goldfield RC Results

-True widths of historic RC intervals are unknown
+*True widths of historic drill intervals are unknown.
+Historic results have not been independently verified.

 East Goldfield Geology

-The Goldfield mining district occurs within the northwest trending Walker Lane Structural Belt where structurally controlled gold mineralization is dominantly constrained by a set of west-northwest strike-slip faults and orthogonal northeast striking normal faults.
+The Goldfield Mining District is situated within the northwest trending Walker Lane structural belt where gold mineralization is dominantly constrained by a set of west-northwest strike-slip faults and orthogonal northeast striking normal faults.

 The district is underlain by older Paleozoic marine sedimentary and metamorphic rocks which have been intruded or overlain by igneous rocks of Mesozoic and Tertiary age.
 The igneous rocks occur as intrusive bodies, volcanic tuffs and lava flows.
 Mineral deposits within the region are genetically related to hydrothermal fluids derived from igneous bodies and are Tertiary in age.